GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: The Two-Agent Framework

-\textbf{Best-Iteration Selection}: Rather than defaulting to the final iteration, the framework evaluates all iterations against the baseline and selects the configuration achieving optimal OPE metrics, based on empirical runs.
+\textbf{Best-Iteration Selection}: Rather than defaulting to the final iteration, a lightweight LLM combined with a weighted combination of OPE estimator metrics evaluates all iterations against the baseline and selects the configuration achieving optimal OPE metrics.
+In our experiments, this explicit post-hoc selection step was helpful for two\_agent to succeed.

-\textbf{Targeted Optimization Scope}: The framework's prompts specify that code optimizations should focus on minor function adjustments and hyperparameter tuning---modifications that current LLMs can reliably execute.
-In our debugging of experiments, this prompt design enables consistent compilation success (100\% executable code generation) while avoiding the syntactic errors and deprecated function calls that affected more untargeted code generation approaches in other baseline work (CrewAI and AutoGen).
-Nevertheless, our approach goes beyond pure hyperparameter tuning by incorporating code-level optimizations within this reliable execution boundary.
+\textbf{Targeted Optimization Scope}: The framework's prompts specify that code optimizations should focus primarily on hyperparameter tuning and minor function adjustments---modifications that current LLMs can reliably execute.
+In our debugging of experiments, this prompt design enables consistent compilation success while avoiding the syntactic errors and deprecated function calls that affected more untargeted code generation approaches in other baseline work (CrewAI and AutoGen).
+However, more broadly, we should note that choosing between creative code-level changes and pure hyperparameter tuning is non-trivial due to the exploration--exploitation tradeoff.